Fidelity now offers 65 iShares ETFs commission-free. Which ones are good for buy-and-hold investors?

 What are the best index funds and ETFs if one invests at Fidelity?
 I have accounts at Fidelity.
 I will give my choices.

 The complete list of the 65 commission-free ETFs is here.
 I see a handful of good ones.
 Overall, the list isn’t as good as the 101 commission-free ETFs at TD Ameritrade, which also include 32 Vanguard ETFs.
-I can still come up with a pretty good portfolio when I mix and match some of the iShares ETFs with Fidelity’s Spartan index funds and pay $8 a trade to get Vanguard ETFs when necessary.
+However, when you combine the iShares ETFs with Fidelity’s Spartan index funds, you can come up with a pretty good portfolio when you mix and match and pay $8 a trade to get Vanguard ETFs when necessary.

 US Broad Market

 Fidelity already has an open-end fund Spartan Total Market Index Fund (FSTVX) with an expense ratio at only 0.07%.
-The minimum investment for the Advantage class was lowered from $100k to $10k earlier this year.
+The minimum investment for the Advantage class is only $10k.
 This fund will work just fine.
 I don’t need to use an ETF.

 US Small Cap

 If I want to overweight US small cap or small cap value, Fidelity offers iShares S&P 600 ETF (IJR) and iShares S&P 600 Value ETF (IJS) commission-free.
-These are new on the list.
-They replaced ETFs based on Russell 2000 Indexes.
-I like these better than the Russell ones, although for large purchases I would pay $8 a trade and get Vanguard’s small cap or small cap value ETF (VB or VBR).
+I like these better than ones based on the Russell indices.
+For large purchases I would pay $8 a trade and get Vanguard’s small cap or small cap value ETF (VB or VBR).

 International Broad Market